-The CVMSHCP implements a habitat mitigation fee from all new development to support the acquisition of conservation lands.
-The fee would be applied per Chapter 3.40 of the Desert Hot Springs Municipal Code (Coachella Valley Multiple Species Habitat Conservation Plan/Natural Community Conservation Plan Mitigation Fees).
+Code (Coachella Valley Multiple Species Habitat Conservation Plan/Natural Community Conservation Plan Mitigation Fees).
 Based on these provisions, the applicable fees would be collected by the City and remitted to the Coachella Valley Conservation Commission (CVCC) at issuance of a certificate of occupancy or upon final inspection of the premises, whichever occurs first.
 The Project is expected to comply with provisions of the CVMSHCP.
-The project will comply with the provisions of the CVMSHCP.
-Less than significant impacts would result from project implementation provided the following Mitigation Measure BR-1 is followed.
+The Project will comply with the provisions of the CVMSHCP.
+Less than significant impacts would result from Project implementation provided the following Mitigation Measure BR-1 is implemented.